-I’ve seen lots of magnolia leaf wreaths, but I love how the magnolia flowers on this wreath add a bit of feminine brightness.
+I’ve seen lots of magnolia leaf wreaths, but I love how the magnolia blooms on this wreath add a bit of feminine brightness.
 I’ve made it with the garland going all the way around the wreath and also with having the leaves and flowers 3/4 around, and I can’t decide which one I like better!
 Maybe you just can’t go wrong with magnolias. 😉

 How to Make a Farmhouse Style Magnolia Wreath